dexter2206/ising/doc/usage.rst

 Introduction
 ---------------------------

-The **ising** package allows to find a ground state (or, more generally, low energy spectrum) of an arbitrary Ising model.
-That is, it allows you to find the minimum of the following energy function
+The **ising** package allows to find a ground state (or, more generally, low energy spectrum) of an arbitrary spin-glass Ising model.
+That is, it allows one to find the minimum of the following energy function

 .. math::